chemicalweaponsresearch/thermal_fogger/30-vietnam.Rmd

   <figure>
     <img src="img/mighty_mite.png" width="500" alt="B/W image in a dirt field.
 Helmeted soldier on one knee with tank strapped on back.
 Lifting a board with left hand and holding an exhaust tube from the tank under the board with right hand." style="margin: 0 1em 0 1em" />
     <figcaption>
-      A soldier uses a backpack Mity Mite to fog a tunnel, undated [@USArmy1966].
+      A soldier uses a backpack Mity Mite to fog a tunnel [@USArmy1966].
     </figcaption>
   </figure>
 </div>